htbryant94/SequencerFYP/README.md

 Drum Sequencer App written in Swift 3.0 for a final year project.
 The application supports a dual-interface communication between an iPhone & an Apple Watch.

+- iPhone application should be built on an iPhone 7 Standard Device or Simulator
+- Watch application should be built on an Apple Watch 38mm or 42mm Device or Simulator (Note: Crown control will not work on simulator, use sliders and touchpad scroll instead)

 ## iPhone Application User Manual

 #### Instrument Selection: